GeekyGhost/ComfyUI-Geeky-LatentSyncWrapper/README.md

 ## Usage

 ### For Videos:
-1. Select an input video file with AceNodes video loader
+1. Select an input video file with a video loader
 2. Load an audio file using ComfyUI audio loader
 3. (Optional) Set a seed value for reproducible results
 4. (Optional) Adjust the lips_expression parameter to control lip movement intensity